 Wow, it’s hot in Texas.
 This wedding was a scorcher.
 Middle of August and not a cloud in sight.
 But truly incredible.
 The hotel venue (Hotel Emma) was truly spectacular.
-It’s and old refinery that has been converted into a posh, hip hotel with all of the old rusty pipes and boilers still intact.
+It’s and old brewery that has been converted into a posh, hip hotel with all of the old rusty pipes and boilers still intact.
 Something out of a scary movie, but ultramodern and no ghosts in sight.

 I’ve become accustomed to filming a lot of Jewish weddings.
 I love them.
 The Jewish faith is incredibly family-centric and very devout.
 And the ceremonies and receptions are just incredible.
 There is so much content.
 It’s go, go, go in order to grab everything.
 Ketubah, Horah, etc. Details and events galore.